 I don?t know about you, but roller coasters are pretty much the thing that keeps me going every time I go to an amusement park.
 But, have you ever heard the words kidney stones and roller coasters together in a sentence?
 Me neither, but apparently it?s a thing.
-A team a researches rode a roller coaster one too many time then they should have, to figure out why roller coaster trigger the passage of small kidney stones.
-Yup, the help of a 3D-printer model of a kidney with urine, scientist have solved the mystery!
+A team of researchers rode a roller coaster one too many time than they should have, to figure out why roller coasters trigger the passage of small kidney stones.
+Yup, with the help of a 3D-printer model of a kidney with urine, scientist have solved the mystery!
 Or so they think.

 Kidney stones are a mass of salts and chemicals found in urine.
 The passing of these kidney stones can be an excruciating experience, especially when the tones are large.
 The bigger they are, the harder they are to pass, which is why it’s crucial to get them out before they get too large to reduce risk and discomfort.

-With permission from the park of course, they researcher placed the model in a backpack, hopping on the big Thunder Mountain Railroad Ride, holding the model between themselves at approximately the position of a real kidney.
+With permission from the park, of course, the researcher placed the model in a backpack, hopping on the Big Thunder Mountain Railroad Ride, holding the model between themselves at approximately the position of a real kidney.
 This allows them to stimulate the force that would be felt by a real person.

 So what does this mean for anyone with kidney stones?

-Obviously we are not telling you to go ride a roller coast 60 times, but if you have a stone smaller than four millimeters, it may help you pass it before it becomes large enough to get stuck in a tube and cause extreme pain.
-So if you?re into roller coaster, and suspect you might have a small kidney stone, by all means, get yourself to Disney World!
+Obviously, we are not telling you to go ride a roller coast 60 times, but if you have a stone smaller than four millimeters, it may help you pass it before it becomes large enough to get stuck in a tube and cause extreme pain.
+So if you?re into roller coasters, and suspect you might have a small kidney stone, by all means, get yourself to Disney World!

 This post was originally published on August 3, 2018.